oierldl/vsts/index.md

 The full dataset comprises both the sample mentioned above and the 819 pairs from our preliminary work, totalling 2677 pairs.
-The figure shows the final item similarity distribution.
+The figure below shows the final item similarity distribution.
 Although the distribution is skewed towards lower similarity values, we consider that all the similarity ranges are sufficiently well covered.

 ![]({{ oierldl.github.io }}/vsts/images/vsts20_ggplots.png)

+Average similarity of the dataset is 1.9 with a standard deviation of 1.36 points.
+The dataset contains 335 zero-valued pairs out of the 2677 instances, which somehow explains the lower average similarity.

 # Explore